sim-trhepd-rheed/sim-trhepd-rheed/README.md

 and reflection high-energy electron diffraction (RHEED).
 Please cite Ref.
 [1], if you use the software in a research paper.

-The software is written originally by Takashi Hanada and the present package on github is maintained by Takeo Hoshi.
+The software was written originally by Takashi Hanada and the present package on github is maintained by Takeo Hoshi.
 The software is based on the theory written in Ref.[2].